dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_diet.rst

 Fiber (nominal: 30): 58

-You can see that this diet is high in bananas, the tastiest food, and makes up for that food's low levels of protein and fat with tofu and some avocado.
+You can see that this diet is high in bananas, the tastiest food, and makes up for that food's low levels of protein and fat with tofu.

 Next, for cost: